sylodev/documentation/docs/tags/channel.md

 - `is_private` whether the read is private, must not have a message to be private.
 - `return_id` whether to return the ID of the created thread.
 - `channel` the channel to create the thread on.

+## `{channel.getPins;channel?}`

+Returns a list of pinned message IDs in a channel.

+- `channel` The channel to get the pins from.
+If not provided, the context channel is used.

 ## `{channel.create name type topic nsfw parent return_id;channel}`